Kuro Kura is a selection of artisanal junmai sakes from Kyoto sake bar owner Yoram Ofer and Tokyo-based drinks writer Nicholas Coldicott.

 Kuro (玄) means expert.
 Kura (蔵) means brewery.
 This is our pick of the best sakes by the best brewers right now.
-Here are some of our criteria:
+Here’s our criteria.

 The breweries are small, deliberately.
 The bigger you grow, the more you have to compromise on materials, attention, and the freedom to innovate.

 They’re junmai, meaning brewed with nothing but rice, yeast, koji-kin and water.
-You can add distilled alcohol to the mash just before pressing, but to quote one of our brewers: “it’s like putting instant chicken stock in a stew” — an easy, cost-efficient way to boost aroma at the expense of a complex flavour.
+You can add distilled alcohol to the mash just before pressing, but to quote one of our brewers: “It’s like putting instant chicken stock in a stew” — an easy, cost-efficient way to boost aroma and increase your output at the expense of a complex flavour.